 Once a number person, always a numbers person.
 Despite the pandemic being a baleful event, my mathematical brain still finds the tracing of its numbers irresistible.

-In the beginning of lockdown, each day I’d glance at the count of Maryland’ cases and then move on to my daily project.
+In the beginning of lockdown, each day I’d glance at the count of Maryland’ cases and then move on to my productive daily project.
 After a couple of weeks, I realized I didn’t know how fast the state’s count was growing.
-I started logging them plus I added Virginia’s to keep a lockout for infection differences between the two close states.
+So I started logging them plus I added Virginia’s to keep a lockout for infection differences between the two physically close states.

 Rate of New Cases, Maryland

 Surprising me, it took until June for a steady decrease in new Maryland cases to occur.
 I suppose that is a consequence that despite the lockdown, many people in essential services continued to contract the disease through contact in their jobs and then bring it home.

 The Maryland chart shows actual new cases with a light blue line.
 The heavier red line is the weekly moving average which clearly shows the declining numbers of new COVID-19 cases, currently below 400/day.

 Virginia has followed the same basic pattern as Maryland.